-- To confirm the roster has been uploaded, your players' names will be uploaded in the "Official Roster" section. - Click on the next to the player's name to view each player's information.
+- Click on to find your file, Choose File then click on to find your file, - To confirm the roster has been uploaded, your players' names will be uploaded in the "Official Roster" section. - Click on the next to the player's name to view each player's information.